-Specialty Background and Intent: Licensed independent professionals may include, but are not limited to: nurse practitioners, physician assistants, psychologists, physical and occupational therapists, speech and language therapists, dieticians, counselors, and audiologists, as appropriate.
+Specialty Background and Intent: Licensed independent professionals may include, but are not limited to: nurse practitioners, physician assistants, psychologists, physical and occupational therapists, dieticians, counselors, and diabetes nurse educators, as appropriate.

 VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients.
 (Core)